 He is North Dakota’s only member of the House of Representatives.
 Cramer has made constituent outreach a top priority, describing interacting with the public as “the best part of public service.”
-According to Legistorm, the Capitol Hill government issues website, for the past two years Cramer has held the most town halls of any Member of Congress.
+According to Legistorm, the Capitol Hill government issues website, Cramer has held the most town halls of any member of Congress.

 Cramer has had a distinguished career in public service.
 In 1991, he was elected Chairman of the North Dakota Republican Party, making him the youngest member of the Republican National Committee.
 From 1993 to 2000, he served in Governor Ed Schafer’s cabinet, first as State Tourism Director from 1993 to 1997, then as State Economic Development & Finance Director from 1997 to 2000.
 From 2000 to 2003, he was Executive Director of the Harold Schafer Leadership Foundation, which connects emerging leaders from the University of Mary in Bismarck with community business leaders.
 In 2003, then-Governor John Hoeven appointed Cramer to the Public Service Commission, and in 2004 he was elected to the position, gaining more than 65 percent of the vote.
 He was re-elected in 2010 with 61.5 percent of the vote in a three-person contest.